bespoken-cookbook/super-simple-audio-player/README.md

-# The Super Simple AudioPlayer Project
+# The Super Simple AudioPlayer
-This project is meant to be the easiest way to get started using the AudioPlayer.
+This project is meant to be the easiest way to get started using the [Amazon Alexa AudioPlayer](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-audioplayer-interface-reference).

-It is an AWS Lambda project with no project dependencies and no frameworks.
+It is an AWS Lambda project with no code dependencies and no frameworks.
 It is meant to illustrate the core behavior of the AudioPlayer in the simplest manner possible.

+This is the first iteration - we will be expanding on this as a tutorial that guides users through adding behavior to their AudioPlayer skill.

 ## Setting Up Locally
 To begin, just clone this repository: